leafingio/monolithic-node-seed/README.md

 the way that is generated the sample documentation:
 * Go to module
 * Create routes.doc.js
-* Describe the routes using Apidocs specification
+* Describe the routes using Apidocs specification.
 With this way, you can separate concerns in order to get the code clear and without noise.
 You can use your own style because grunt will take care to read all the files to find the documentation specification.